tarantool/doc/doc/book/admin/start_stop_instance.rst

 All the instance files or directories placed in the ``instances_enabled`` directory specified in :ref:`tt configuration <tt-config_file>` are called *enabled instances*.
-If there are several enabled instances, ``tt start`` starts a separate instance for each of them.
+If there are several enabled instances, ``tt start`` starts a separate Tarantool instance for each of them.

 Learn more about working with multiple Tarantool instances in :ref:`Managing multiple instances <admin-start_stop_instance-multi-instance>`.